AutodeskGames/stingray-docs/source/interactive_help/animation/basic_anim_concepts.md

 ##Types of animation playback

-The Stingray engine supports different types of animation playback:
+The interactive engine supports different types of animation playback:

 1. Story animations.